Stephen Rice (judge)

-Sir Stephen Rice (1637–1715) was Chief Baron of the Exchequer in Ireland and a notable supporter of James II.
+Sir Stephen Rice (1637–1715) was an Irish lawyer and judge, who served as Chief Baron of the Exchequer in Ireland under James II.
+He was noted for his close political association with Richard Talbot, 1st Earl of Tyrconnell and for his legal rulings in support of Catholic land rights in Ireland during his brief tenure.

 Early life

-Rice was born in County Kerry, Ireland, into an Old English Roman Catholic family with large estates in Munster.
-He was a younger son of James Rice of Dingle, County Kerry, by Phillis Fanning of Limerick.
-Before the death of Charles II, Rice had acquired a large practice at the Irish Bar, and was known as the leading counsel in revenue matters.
+Rice was born in Dingle, County Kerry in 1637.
+His parents were James Rice MP and Phyllis Fanning.
+He was born into an Old English Roman Catholic family with large estates in Munster.

+Despite his Catholicism, in 1671 Rice entered the Middle Temple to train in law, a profession which at the time largely excluded Catholics.
+He became a member of King's Inns in 1674.
+By 1678 he had established a private practice of some size and counted many Catholic and Protestant landowners, such as Lord Bourke and Sir Donough O'Brien, 1st Baronet, among his clients.
+Throughout the 1680s he acted as legal counsel for the Irish affairs of Sir Joseph Williamson, and was known at the Irish Bar as the leading counsel in revenue matters.

 Judge under James II

-In April 1686 James II appointed him Baron of the Exchequer, by the peremptory dismissal of Sir Standish Hartstonge, 1st Baronet.
+Following the accession of James II in 1685, Catholic lawyers were gradually appointed to the Irish bench, with an accompanying dispensation from taking the Oath of Supremacy.
+In April 1686 James II appointed Rice Baron of the Exchequer, by the peremptory dismissal of Sir Standish Hartstonge, 1st Baronet.
 Rice was made a privy councillor in May along with Richard Talbot, 1st Earl of Tyrconnell, Thomas Nugent, Sir Richard Nagle, Justin MacCarthy, and Richard Hamilton.
-He first sat as a judge at the beginning of June, being dispensed from taking the Oath of Supremacy, and afterwards went to the Leinster circuit.
+He first sat as a judge at the beginning of June and afterwards went to the Leinster circuit.

 The Court of Exchequer (Ireland) was the only Irish court from which a writ of error did not lie in England; as a result, it was crowded with suitors.
-Rice supported the resolve of Tyrconnell and his supporters to change the Caroline settlement.
+Rice supported the resolve of Tyrconnell and his supporters to change the situation under the Act of Settlement 1662.
 He opposed the suggestion of a commission of grace, by which money might be raised and the position of existing landowners might at the same time be respected.
 In August 1686, Rice said 'a commission would only serve to confirm those estates which ought not to be confirmed.'
 He declined to say what should be done to those whose titles were doubtful and declared that nothing could be done without a parliament.
 In November, Rice took steps to prevent the Court of Common Pleas (Ireland), where John Keating presided, from interfering in disputes between revenue officers and merchants.
 In April 1687 he was made Chief Baron, displacing Henry Hene, and was knighted.